 Anyone can nominate a matriculated student for the John Honey Award.
 The winner of the award will be decided by the Executive Committee, and announced in Semester 2.
 The award will appear on the recipient's HEAR transcipt.
-For more information email Jack, the Director of Representation, on firstname.lastname@example.org.
+For more information email Claire, the Director of Wellbeing on firstname.lastname@example.org.

-To nominate a student email dorep@ with the students name, matriculation number, email, and a 350 word statement on why they deserve the award.
-Deadline for receipt of applications is strictly noon, Sunday 24nd April.
+To nominate a student email dowell@ with the students' name, matriculation number, email, and a 350 word statement on why they deserve the award.
+Deadline for receipt of applications is strictly noon on Friday June 8th.

 Nominations for the Helping Hands Medal for Excellence in Supporting Students that can recognise both University of St Andrews students and staff are now open as well and will close on Wendesday 8 April.
 For more information visit the University website.

 Ross Nutter, Chris Ferrante, James Parkinson